|Nutrition Facts (per serving)|

-- Whisk together the powdered sugar, milk or cream and vanilla until smooth.
+Whisk together the confectioners' sugar, milk or cream and vanilla extract until smooth.
 The consistency should be fairly thick but still thin enough to slowly drip down the sides.
 Add more milk as necessary.

 If You're Using Food Coloring

-- Add two drops each of red and blue food coloring to the first bowl to make purple.
-Use two drops each of yellow and green in the remaining two bowls.
+Add two drops each of red and blue food coloring to the first bowl to make purple.
+Use two drops each of yellow and green in the remaining 2 bowls.

 Scrape each individual bowl of frosting into its own zip-top bag.
 Squeeze out all the air and seal.